SEKOIA-IO/documentation/docs/getting_started/sso/okta.md

 3. Once redirected to the "New Web App Integration", be sure to select:
     - Grant type: "Client acting on behalf of a user" > "Authorization Code"
     - Sign-in redirect URIs: `https://app.sekoia.io/user/callback`
-4. In "Assignments" > "Controlled access", you can limit access to specific groups of users (during tests you can use the option "Allow everyone in your organization to access").
+4. Under "Assignments" > "Controlled access", you can limit access to specific groups of users.
+During tests, you can use the option "Allow everyone in your organization to access"

 ## Configure